GraphBench: Next-generation graph learning benchmarking: Subdomain Details

 \subsubsection{Electronic circuits: Predicting voltage conversion ratio}

-Analog circuit design remains critical but labor-intensive in EDA~\citep{Zhang2019CircuitGNNGN,Zhang2020GRANNITEGN,zhao2020automated}.
-Unlike mature digital flows, analog design still relies on expert intuition due to sensitivity to device variations and complex constraints.
-This is especially true for custom power-converter design, where topology generation and parameter tuning must balance conflicting metrics.
-Even with a modest number of components, hundreds of thousands of topologies are possible; yet, new converter families are mostly handcrafted.
-Automating this process could accelerate design cycles and expand the exploration of novel architectures.
-Learning-based methods offer promise as surrogate models that predict performance~\citep{Fan2021FromST, fan2024graph}, enabling faster search over vast spaces.
-Power converters’ natural graph structure makes them an ideal benchmark, highlighting robustness to structural sensitivity and the ability to cope with extreme class imbalance. \cref{fig:electronic_circuits} provides an overview of how an electronic circuit is transformed into a graph.

-\paragraph{Related work} Learning for circuit design has been explored for physical implementation~\citep{Lu2020TPGNNAG} and parameter optimization~\citep{Wang2020GCNRLCD}, typically under the assumption of fixed topologies.
+\paragraph{Related work}~ Learning for circuit design has been explored for physical implementation~\citep{Lu2020TPGNNAG} and parameter optimization~\citep{Wang2020GCNRLCD}, typically under the assumption of fixed topologies.
 Topology exploration, in contrast, has relied on heuristic search, including evolutionary and genetic algorithms~\citep{TrustworthyGP2011}, as well as tree-based strategies~\citep{Fan2021FromST,zhao2020automated}.
-Our benchmark differs by treating performance prediction as a supervised graph learning task, using standardized splits and metrics to enable systematic comparison across architectures.
+Our benchmark differs in that it treats performance prediction as a supervised graph learning task, using standardized splits and metrics to enable systematic comparison across architectures.

-\paragraph{Description of the learning task} Each circuit is represented as a graph $G=(V,E)$.
-The node set $V$ contains device components: capacitors ($C$), inductors ($L$), and two phase-specific switches ($S_a, S_b$), and three external terminal ports: input ($V_{\text{in}}$), output ($V_{\text{out}}$) and ground (\textsc{GND}).
-Each component node $v\in V$ has a type $\tau(v)$ and (optional) parameter vector $d_v$ and connects to other devices or ports via exactly two edges; each terminal node has a single outgoing edge.
-Edges $E$ denote electrical interconnections between ports.
-Given a graph $G$, encoding a power converter, the prediction task is to estimate two continuous performance metrics: (1) the \emph{voltage conversion ratio} (output-to-input voltage) and (2) the \emph{power conversion efficiency} (fraction of input power delivered to the load).
-Performance is evaluated via the \emph{relative squared error}, reported separately for each target,

-where $y_i$ is the ground-truth value from high-fidelity simulation, $\hat y_i$ the model prediction, $\bar y$ the mean of $\{y_i\}_{i=1}^N$, and $N$ the number of evaluation samples.